Genez-io/genezio-examples/javascript/getting-started/README.md

 # Your first genezio project
 This is a simple full stack application that illustrates how genezio works.

-## Demo - this can be optional

-A hosted demo of this examples is available at [getting-started.app.genez.io](https://rephrasing-chatgpt.app.genez.io).

 ## Prerequisites
 - ✅ [NodeJs](https://nodejs.org/en) >= 16.0.0
 - ✅ [npm](https://www.npmjs.com/)